zellview/zellviewsetup/README.md

-# zellviewsetup
+## zellviewsetup

-setupscripts and docu for linux mint
+docu and setup for linux mint

+copyright 2022 by zellview network